loomio/loomio-docs/user_manual/src/polls/intro_to_decisions/index.md

 **Sense check**: To ask people for feedback, questions and concerns before moving to a decision.

-**Simple Poll**: A simple poll to ask people which option or options they approve.
+**Simple poll**: A simple poll to ask people which option or options they approve.

 **Time poll**: Find the best time to meet, or to schedule an event.
 Like Doodle without all the ads…